 base-prelude is almost unambiguously a net win because it simply reexports things from base and lets you reduce your imports without making you learn anything new.

-Text (more extra work for you), but claims to do it better.
+Text), but claims to do it better.

 undefinedas deprecated (so you'll know if you've accidentally left it in code).